kubernetes-sigs/lws/keps/846-disaggregatedset-slices/README.md

 ### Backward Compatibility

-DisaggregatedSet shipped before this feature, so v0.10 carried a temporary compatibility path for LWS objects that used the old `<ds>-<revision>-<role>` name and had no slice label.
+DisaggregatedSet first shipped in v0.9.0, before this feature, so v0.10 and v0.11 carried a temporary compatibility path for LWS objects that used the old `<ds>-<revision>-<role>` name and had no slice label.
 It adopted those objects as slice 0 and migrated them to the slice-aware form on their next rollout.

-That compatibility path was removed in v0.11.
-The controller now recognizes only LWS objects with an explicit slice label and looks them up only by the slice-aware name.
-Clusters upgrading from v0.9 or older must first run v0.10 and complete a rollout of every existing DisaggregatedSet so its LWS and pods acquire slice-aware names and labels.
+That compatibility path was removed in v1.0.0.
+A DisaggregatedSet originally created by v0.9.x must complete at least one rollout while running v0.10.x or v0.11.x so its LWS and pods acquire slice-aware names and labels.
+If that rollout has not happened, users must first install either v0.10.x or v0.11.x, trigger and complete the rollout for every affected DisaggregatedSet, and only then upgrade to v1.0.0.
 Direct upgrades that leave pre-slices objects behind are not supported.

 ### Object Cardinality